golemfactory/golem-docs/src/pages/docs/providers/maintenance/provider-maintenance.md

 Description: Your Golem wallet and Yagna setup for Mainnet payments.
 ---

-In this article we present usage examples related to management of you Yagna wallet.
+In this article we present commands related to daily management of you Yagna.

 * Checking the wallet address
 * Checking the status of the wallet
+* upgrading Yagna

 !!!
 Prerequisites